stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Fair enough.
 Sounds like an American thing to me to be honest.
 But anyway.
+Anyway:

-Anyway: "What are both Ben's and Tim's favourite niche details of Stellar Firma?"
+>"What are both Ben's and Tim's favourite niche details of Stellar Firma?"

 #### TIM

 Um, what's a good-- I don't know.
 I don't know.
-Have you got-- have you got anything that comes to mind?
+Have you got anything that comes to mind?

 #### BEN